dafrito/parsegraph/README.md

 callback and render the every node in the paint group into a single render call using their group position.
 Then, at render time, you pass a world matrix to your render call that is the absolute position of that paint group.
-Both the group and the absolute position are computed using the CommitLayoutData algorithm.
+Both the group and the absolute position are computed using the CommitLayout algorithm.